cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

 {{% pageinfo color="info" %}}

 📌  This page focuses on solving ACME HTTP-01 challenges.
-If you are looking for on how automatically creating Certificate resources by annotating Ingress or Gateway resources, see [Securing Ingress Resources](/docs/usage/ingress/) and [Securing Gateway Resources](/docs/usage/gateway/).
+If you are looking for how to automatically create Certificate resources by annotating Ingress or Gateway resources, see [Securing Ingress Resources](/docs/usage/ingress/) and [Securing Gateway Resources](/docs/usage/gateway/).